2012 Toyota Sequoia

 Second-row seating carries two or three people; it's roomy but not as stretch-out as some other large utilities.
 The split bench arrangement reclines and slides fore-n-aft, and arguably makes the most sense for a truck like this.
 Either way, access to the third row is good enough for anyone that fits back there, and that includes adults.

 The Sequoia is especially designed to make the third-row passenger seats more comfortable, and more useful, more like real seating for adults.
 To that end, the third-row seats have almost as much leg room as the second-row seats but lose three inches of headroom.
-For comparison a 1.4-inch-longer Ford Expedition offers at least two inches more legroom and more headroom in the back two rows.
+For comparison a 1.4-inch-longer Ford Expedition offers at least two inches more legroom and a bit more headroom in the back two rows.
 However, for those who often make use of the third row, the Sequoia's standard interior layout is better than many SUVs we've seen, in which the third-row seats constitute emergency seating for smaller people only.
 Those who do not need eight-passenger capacity can configure the Sequoia with captain's chairs in the second row, which shifts the priority to second-row passenger comfort.

 The Sequoia is one of the very few SUVs with a retractable rear hatch window.
 It also has a closed, removable ashtray that is dish-washable, and a cigarette lighter up front.